reginash99/Rescue-mate/README.md

 # FASTAPI
-In order for the api to work, you need to run these commands (all of these inside your conda environment):

-`conda install fastapi -c conda-forge -c pytorch -c nvidia` `conda install uvicorn -c conda-forge -c pytorch -c nvidia` `conda install python-multipart c conda-forge -c pytorch -c nvidia`

 This is how to start the backend server (run it on wsl ubuntu, inside the backend folder): uvicorn api_server:app --reload.

-Keep in mind that pretrained.sh needs to be encoded in CRLF.
-Look at the bottom right of your screen, next to the UTF-8 while you are in the file pretrained.sh.
+If you face issues with the pretrained.sh encoding: Look at the bottom right of your screen, next to the UTF-8 while you are in the file pretrained.sh.
 Being inside the file pretrained.sh is important, the encoding does not work for the entire project, it is file dependant.
-After you change the encoding to CRLF it will appear as if you have made changes to the pretrained.sh, this is fine.
-If you still get errors, try changing it back to LF, then save then try again.
-Change between them (LF and CRLF) and save when you face errors.
+After you change the encoding between them (LF and CRLF) it will appear as if you have made changes to the pretrained.sh, this is fine, save and make sure you have stopped the server.
+If you still get errors, try changing it back to what it was before, then save then try again.

 # Checks for filters

 We noticed that when a "clean" audio was recorded and passed through the filters, the output was worse than the input.
 This happened because when you clean an already cleaned file, the quality will drop significantly.

 To fix this issue, we implemented several functions that calculate the noise and quality of the input audio, if it reaches certain levels, then only certain filters are applied.
 Before we apply any of the filters (mamba, deepfilternet, bandpass filter) we check first if it is needed, if not, we skip it.
 This also improves the processing speed.